-In any case, on 20 September 1919 he (together with a sleeping partner called Philip Currie from Dorset) acquired our 68 acres from Lt Col. Bell and Sir Charles Sackville-West, another senior army officer and probably also a sleeping partner.
-This was to prove a crucial decision because rather than adding to other farm land, the purchase was then divided up into seven smaller lots of about ten acres each and sold off within six months.
-This was presumably by private treaty as no adverts seem to have survived.
+In any case, on 20 September 1919 he (together with a sleeping partner called Philip Currie from Dorset, of which nothing is known) acquired the 68 acres east of the road to Petham from Lt Col. Bell and Sir Charles Sackville-West, another senior army officer and probably also a sleeping partner.
+This was to prove a crucial decision because, rather than adding to other farm land and being kept as one largish farm, the purchase was, within six months, divided up into seven smaller lots of about ten acres each and raidly sold off.
+Sale was presumably by private treaty as no adverts seem to have survived.
 Interestingly, the sale excluded mineral rights which remained with Bell and Sackville-West.
-Maybe they hoped that the recent discovery of the East Kent coalfield might be repeated in Thanington High Lanes.
+Maybe they hoped that the recent discovery of the East Kent coalfield might be prifitably repeated in Thanington High Lanes.

 Nonetheless, the lots seem to have sold rapidly, no doubt because of the desire of tenants and others to get land of their own, in line with the national trend.
-Others may have seen their purchase as part of the 'land fit for heroes to live in' promised after the war.
+Others may have seen their purchase as part of the 'land fit for heroes to live in" promised after the war.
 However, in at least one case Dr Vipan seems to have advanced the money for the purchase, providing a full mortgage of £200 for the ten acre plot.
 This must have been very helpful for the very modest purchasers.
 It also suggests that Dr Vipan did not see his dealings as simply the chance for a quick profit or as a means of paying off other obligations.
+Given his strong views on agriculture it is probable that that these dictated his decision to divide up the land.
+He may have hoped that, by doing this, he could help revive agriculture at least through small holdings.
+Given that he was in his 80s he may simply have wanted to get his opurchase off his hands.
+In any case, housing does not seem to have been intended.

-Given his strong views on agriculture it is probable that these dictated his decision to divide up the land.
-Certainly, his will, drawn up the previous year, shows no suggestion that he felt any obligation to help post war reconstruction.
-In fact it is obsessed with his family, including his son who he clearly did not trust.
-He left his heirs the tidy sum of £15,601 gross, about £500,000 in today's money.
+In fact, his will, drawn up the previous year, shows no suggestion that he felt any obligation to help post war reconstruction or agricultural development.
+It is actually is obsessed with his family, including his son who he clearly did not trust.
+He left his three children, who included two probably unmarried daughters, a tidy sum of £15,601 gross.
+This would be worth just under a million pounds today.

-In any case it was his purchase and subsequent division and sale which ultimately made possible the development of a new community.
+Whatever, Vipan's reasons, it was his purchase and its subsequent division and sale which ultimately made possible the development of a new community.
 Without it the land could easily have been absorbed into neighbouring farms and remained undeveloped.
 So, by taking advantage of the new availability of land (following the war and the agricultural depression), and especially by breaking it up and selling it to a very different kind of person from the big landowners of the past, he is, in a way, the grandfather of 'Hilltop'.
-Had he kept the land as a single enterprise then the history of the area would have been very different, and much less developed.
+Had he kept the land as a single entity then the history of the area would have been very different, and much less developed.

 Of course, it was not inevitable that there should have been building after the sale.
 Other factors were to explain why this happened.
 The plots (most of which were then, as we have seen, being leased by George Miles) were transferred to new owners between 11 and 31 March 1920.
 We know that the initial buyers and their purchases were as follows, working up the hill from the junction of Hollow Lane and New House Lane: